ianks/octodown/README.md

   1. Basic:
     * `$ octodown README.md`
-  2. Markdown preview styling
+  2. Markdown preview styling:
     * `$ octodown --style atom README.md`
-  3. *nix lovers
+  3. *nix lovers:
     * `$ echo '# Hello world!' | octodown --raw > index.html`

 ## Notes

-  1. With no arguments given, octodown will read STDIN until EOF is reached.
-In order to work with this mode, type what you want into the input, then press `Ctrl-D` when finished.
+  1. With no arguments given, octodown will read `STDIN` until `EOF` is reached.
+    * In order to work with this mode, type what you want into the input, then press `Ctrl-D` when finished.
-  2. octodown attempts to use default OS support for opening HTML files from terminal.
+  2. `octodown` attempts to use default OS support for opening HTML files from terminal.
 In Mac, this would be the `open` command; for Linux it is either `xdg-open` or `x-www-browser`.
 If these are not set, octodown will not automatically open the file in the browser.
 If octodown doesn't have the